gerardroche/gerardroche.github.io/_posts/2023-06-12-my-sublime-text-setup.md

 ---
 tags: sublime-text
 title: My Sublime Text setup
-last_modified_at: 2023-07-13T16:55:33+01:00
+last_modified_at: 2023-07-22T22:23:27+01:00
 ---

 ![The Usual Suspects (1995)](/assets/the-usual-suspects.webp)

-We all want to know the secret sauce, but it's the usual suspects.
+We all want to know what's in the secret sauce.

 ## Package Control

-Package Control is the package manager bundled with Sublime Text.
+Package Control is the Sublime Text package manager, but it needs to be installed.

+**Menu → Install Package Control**

 Once installed you can install any package from [packagecontrol.io](https://packagecontrol.io).

-**Menu → Install Package Control**
+To install a package open open command palette.

-**Command Palette → Package Control: Install Package**
+Command Palette → Package Control: Install Package

 ## Look and Feel

-- [MonokaiFree](https://packagecontrol.io/packages/MonokaiFree) - An enhanced Monokai color scheme.
-- [FileIcons](https://packagecontrol.io/packages/FileIcons) - File icons for the sidebar.
+I use an enhanced Monokai color scheme, [MonokaiFree](https://packagecontrol.io/packages/MonokaiFree), and [FileIcons](https://packagecontrol.io/packages/FileIcons) for nicer sidebar icons.
+MonokaiFree offers a more consistent, polished version of the bundled Monokai color scheme, and plugin package support.

-I use the **Adaptive** theme.
+I use the built-in Adaptive theme.

 Menu → Preferences → Select Theme → Adaptive

-And I have the following [color scheme customizations](/2023/05/25/monokai-free-a-sublime-text-color-scheme/):

-- make the caret yellow
-- make the block caret and selections style square
+I like a yellow block cursor and square selections.
-- make line highlight blue

 Menu → Preferences → Customize Color Scheme